camptocamp/maplibre-gl-shader-layer/readme.md

 - hook the proper rendering functions to sync with Maplibre

 The class `BaseShaderTiledLayer` is designed to be extended and not to be used as is.
 The simplest example of an extension would be (DummyGradientTiledLayer)[src/lib/layers/DummyGradientTiledLayer.ts].

+Since all the layers, built-in or homemade, inherit from `BaseShaderTiledLayer`, they come with some methods:
+- `.setVisible(v: boolean)` : toggle the layer visibility.
+If made invisible, the layer is no longer rendered and all its internal necessary for rendering are no longer called.
+- `.setOpacity(opacity: number)` : set the opacity of the layer with a value in [0, 1].
+For homemade layers, this only updates the uniform `opacity` to be used in the fragment shader (more on that in the section [implement-your-own-tiled-layer](#implement-your-own-tiled-layer))
+- `.setAltitude(altitude: number)` : by default, the altitude is 0, if the maps does not have any terrain enabled, the custom layer lays flat (or round when globe) at the surface of the map.
+If the altitude is higher, the layer with float above ground.
+The value is supposedly in meters but because of projections this is not to be taken as a precise altitude.

 ### `DummyGradientTiledLayer`